hot3dx/DirectXXamlUAP/ReadMe.md

 Should you want to do anything complicated Chuck Walbourn's DirectX 12 Toolkit That I also have will attach to this with a little work.

+8\19\20 Sample3DSceneRender was changed to a ref class and performance is improved

+Main.h and Main.cpp were modified to accept this change